Kevin-Duarte/ivline/README.md

 # IV Line
 #### Developed by In Code We Speak

-IV Line is a service that executes an action (Lock, shutdown, etc.) on the host operating system when ICMP pings fail.
+IV Line is a service that executes an action (Lock, shutdown, etc.) on a client when a host goes down.
 Settings and thresholds can be modified at the settings file.

 ### Warning and Disclaimers
 - In Code We Speak is not responsible for damages caused by this software